U7 Pro Max vs U7 Pro XGS

 To learn more about our hosting plans, create an account and get started today.

 Both devices are similarly priced, coming in at $159 for the older U6 Pro and $189 for the U7 Pro.
 The U7 Pro also supports 6GHz with the same coverage area and the same six spatial streams.
-However, because those spatial streams are now spread over 2.4GHz, 5GHz and 6GHz - that comes at the expense of the maximum 5GHz data rates, which is 4.8Gbps with the U6 Pro and 4.3Gbps with the U7 Pro, even with a channel with that is double the size.
+However, because those spatial streams are spread over 2.4GHz, 5GHz and 6GHz - it comes at the expense of the maximum 5GHz data rates, which is 4.8Gbps with the U6 Pro and 4.3Gbps with the U7 Pro, even with a channel width that is double the size.

 HostiFi provides hosting for both Ubiquiti and TP-Link software-defined-networking (SDN) applications, with servers for UniFi, UISP and Omada.
 We also offer network consulting, with HostiFi Professional Services.